A few days back ‘Teresa' asked me an interesting question.

 Take every bug as a learning opportunity:

-Don’t bother testers about the bugs that slip through.
+Don't bother testers about the bugs that slip through.
 Make these bugs as a learning opportunity.
 Let them know why they overlooked that bug.
-This way they will learn from their mistakes and will not make the same mistake again at lest for the same bug.
+This way they will learn from their mistakes and will not make the same mistake again at least for the same bug.

 Don't make testing a repetitive task:

 A good solution to avoid repetitive work is to rotate the experienced employees internally in different projects.

 Create the good relation between testers and developers:

 Testers need encouragement and support to find more and more bugs so that the final release is bug-free.
 Build a good team of testers and developers.
 Treat everyone similarly.

 Don't forget to celebrate:

 Celebrate each and every success moment.
 This will help to build good team spirit.
-Host product release parties to recognize accomplishment.
+Host product release parties to recognize the accomplishment.

 Over to you:

 These are my personal thoughts to keep good employees (testers) in their positions.
-I am not a HR expert but I have mentioned here everything what I feels from employee perspective to stay on the job.
+I am not an HR expert but I have mentioned here everything that I feel from employee perspective to stay on the job.

 I want your views “What keeps you on the job?”
 You can share your personal thoughts, your expectations from employers or any personal experience in this matter.

-If you are not yet the regular reader of this site, I recommend you to subscribe with us so that you won’t miss any single article on software testing.
+If you are not yet the regular reader of this site, I recommend you to subscribe to us so that you won't miss any single article on software testing.
 Click here to get new articles in your inbox!